Free City of Danzig: Diocese of Danzig of the Roman Catholic Church

 The 36 Catholic parishes in the territory of the Free City in 1922 used to belong in equal shares to the Diocese of Culm, which was mostly Polish, and the Diocese of Ermland, which was mostly German.
 While the Second Polish Republic wanted all the parishes within the Free City to form part of Polish Culm, Volkstag and Senate wanted them all to become subject to German Ermland.
 In 1922 the Holy See suspended the jurisdictions of both dioceses over their parishes in the Free State and established an exempt apostolic administration for the territory.

 The first apostolic administrator was Edward O'Rourke (born in Minsk and of Irish ancestry) who became Bishop of Danzig on the occasion of the elevation of the administration to an exempt diocese in 1925.
 He was naturalised as Danziger on the same occasion.
 In 1938 he resigned after quarrels with the Nazi-dominated Senate of Danzig on appointments of parish priests of Polish ethnicity.
 The senate also instigated the denaturalisation of O'Rourke, who subsequently became a Polish citizen.
-O'Rourke was succeeded by Bishop Carl Maria Splett, a native from the Free City area.
+O'Rourke was succeeded by Bishop Carl Maria Splett, a native of the Free City area.

 Splett remained bishop after the German annexation of the Free City.
 In early 1941, he applied for admitting the Danzig diocese as member in Archbishop Adolf Bertram's Eastern German Ecclesiastical Province and thus at the Fulda Conference of Bishops; however, Bertram, also speaker of the Fulda conference, rejected the request.
 Any arguments that the Free City of Danzig had been annexed to Nazi Germany did not impress Bertram since Danzig's annexation lacked international recognition.
-Until the reorganization of the Catholic dioceses in Danzig and the formerly eastern territories of Germany the diocesan territory remained unaltered and the see exempt.
+Until the reorganization of the Catholic dioceses in Danzig and the formerly eastern territories of Germany, the diocesan territory remained unaltered and the see exempt.
 However, with the replacement of Danzig's population between 1945 and 1948 by mostly Catholic Poles, the number of Catholic parishes increased and most formerly Protestant churches were taken over for Catholic services.